Thermiee/Football-highlights/README.md

 # Football-Hightlights

-> "Anime-World" is a website show list of animes and show different facts about them.
+> "Football-Highlights" is a website that shows list of recently played matches and the highlights of them.

 [Live Demo](https://lustrous-lebkuchen-41a060.netlify.app/)